 Mount Rushmore isn’t your only avenue to learn about the leaders of our great nation.
 Greet bronze, life-size replicas of past American Presidents in Downtown Rapid City!
 The City of Presidents began in 2000 to honor the legacy of the American presidency.
-Status are added to downtown streets after every presidents term.
+Statues are added to downtown streets after every presidents term.
 See if your family can name each leader, pose for some presidential pictures, and complete the scavenger hunt located on the back of the City of Presidents pamphlet you can get from the Visit Rapid City office.

 City View Trolley

 Catch a ride on the City View Trolley for an educational and narrated tour of the town.
 Running the beginning of June through the end of August, the trolley stops at 16 popular sites around Rapid City.
 Passengers can board and exit at any of these stops, check out the scheduled trolley stops to plan out your day.

 South Dakota Air & Space Museum

 Touring the South Dakota Air & Space Museum is like walking through aviation history.
 This museum houses over 30 vintage military aircrafts that range all the way back to World War II.
 Notice the improvements made from one aircraft to another.
 The innovation is quite impressive.

 Mount Rushmore National Memorial

 At Mount Rushmore, you can do more besides gaze upon the Shrine of Democracy.
 Touring the museums will teach you about the history of the site and sculptor, why each president was selected, and the carving process that took place, even in the midst of the Great Depression.
 Ranger talks taking place around the memorial also cover a variety of topics from the pine beetle epidemic that took place in the Black Hills to the culture of the area.